Anti idling

 Is engine idling bad for your car?

-Yes, when you idle your engine doesn’t operate as efficiently as it should.
+Yes.
+When you idle your engine, it doesn’t operate as efficiently as it should.
 Fuel does not combust properly and can leave a residue that can harm your exhaust over time.

 Doesn’t stopping and starting an engine wear it out?

 This is no longer an issue with modern engines, and by not idling, you will use less fuel and reduce your fuel costs.
-If you have a newer car, it may have stop-start technology.
+If you have a newer car, it may have stop/start technology.
 This technology saves drivers fuel and reduces emissions.
+Start/stop technology may not work if the temperature is too cold or your battery has low charge.

 Is idling illegal in the UK?